Ken P's Today in History

 • 1999 - Sony Computer Entertainment America releases the Syphon Filter video game for the PlayStation in the US.

-• 2003 - Nintendo releases the Mario Party-e for the e-Reader in the US
+• 2003 - Nintendo releases the Mario Party-e for the e-Reader in the US.

-• 2005 - Microsoft issues a recall of power cords on 14.1 million Xbox consoles worldwide, following 30 reports if failure of defective electrical components, causing minor injury or property damage.
+• 2005 - Microsoft issues a recall of power cords on 14.1 million Xbox consoles worldwide, following 30 reports of failure of defective electrical components, causing minor injury or property damage.
 The recall covers consoles made before Jan.
 13, 2004 in Europe, and consoles made before Oct.
 23, 2003 everywhere else.

 Swedish history: